wp-plugins/wp-support-plus-responsive-ticket-system/readme.txt

 * mail notification upon new ticket submission for admin and originator
 * 100% Responsive Design works with any theme
 * 100% Ajax based functionality works 200% faster
-* ajax based ticket filter for Agent and Admin to filter by type,status,category,priority and text search
+* ajax based ticket filter for Agent and Admin to filter by type,status,category,priority and search
 * responsive Support Button on all pages with top-left,top-right,bottom-left,bottom-right fix position options
 * smooth integration with WordPress themes
 * bootstrap based design